 Save money and take control of every ingredient in your tank’s meals.
-This short guide shows how one simple homemade fish food recipe turns into weeks of convenient, high-protein portions that thaw quickly and feed all tankmates.
+This short guide shows how one simple homemade fish food recipe delivers roughly 2–6 weeks of convenient, high-protein portions (depending on portion size and tank population) that thaw quickly and feed all tankmates.

 In a single prep session you’ll learn two practical methods that produce uniform pellets and flat slabs.
 Both formats are easy to label, break into consistent portions, and store so your daily feeding routine takes less time and keeps water clearer.

 Combine lean proteins (salmon, white fish, or shrimp) with algae and a binder to balance fats, pigments, and minerals.
-The aim is predictable nutrition and steady acceptance at feeding, without oversized chunks or soggy mixes.
+The goal is predictable nutrition and steady acceptance at feeding, without oversized chunks or soggy mixes—so each serving delivers the right protein and texture for your stock.

 Two proven approaches—a frozen processor mix for fast batching, and high-protein gel pellets for precise texture and sinking/floating control—let you pick what fits your kitchen and schedule.
-By the end you’ll have batch, label, and rotate routines that save minutes each feeding.
+By the end you’ll have simple batch, label, and rotate routines that save minutes at every feeding.

 Key Takeaways